 In Conventional CAD systems, the designer presents the system with an input design and the system then assists in iterating the design based on various boundary conditions determined by the designer.
 Since the initial design is conceptualized, the design possibilities are limited by designer’s imagination.
 Moreover, he has to devote great effort to come up with a design that will function as desired, for which he uses designs that have previously worked fine and in many cases makes minor modifications to the existing ones to suit his needs.
-A generative design system offers a different approach: it takes inspiration from nature to create efficient, bionic geometries.
+A Parametric & Generative Design system offers a different approach: it takes inspiration from nature to create efficient, bionic geometries.

 Using generative design, Autodesk teamed up with Airbus to create a bionic partition for their planes.
 The partition is used to separate the passengers and crew space.
 It also has jumpseats for the cabin crew to sit.
 Basically, the partition was already designed to be the best but Airbus wanted to see how they could improve on the best and, in the process, perhaps be able to figure out how to shape the future of flight.
 They wanted to explore what solutions generative design could offer.
 So collaborating with the people at Autodesk, who were also working on Project Dreamcatcher, they came up with a design that was stronger than the original one and surprisingly 45% lighter.

 How does it translate in terms of benefits for Airbus?

 By making parts, such as the partition, lighter without compromising on strength they will eventually be able to reduce fuel costs making their planes efficient as well as lend a hand in their effort to check climate change.

 The interesting part is how the bionic partition mimics bone structure in mammals — being thicker at points of stress than other areas.
 And imagine extending the same design process to come up with the design of an whole new plane?!
 Airbus is already working on that!